Skip to content

 Figure 1

 Figure 1: This picture shows the different types of Egeria's OMAG servers and how they are connected together in a solution.
 They are not all required.
 You choose which ones you need, and how many of them to run, to match the needs of your organization.
 The servers are organized into three rings.
 In the inner-ring (labeled Integrated Metadata), a Metadata Access Server, Repository Proxy and Conformance Test Server are members of an Open Metadata Repository Cohort, or "cohort" for short, communicating via Egeria's peer-to-peer protocols.
 In the next ring out, called Integrated Governance, are the Governance Servers connected to the Metadata Access Server in order to access metadata in the open metadata ecosystem.
-In the outer ring, called Governance Solution, are the View Server and Presentation Server also connected to the Metadata Access Server.
+In the outer ring, called Governance Solution, are the View Servers, also connected to the Metadata Access Server.

 Ready to run Egeria?